Transversal Intersection of Monomial Ideals: Introduction

 The transversal intersection phenomenon for monomial ideals in the polynomial ring happens to be extremely interesting and it turns out that it is equivalent to having disjoint supports for their minimal generating sets; see Theorem \ref{disjoint}.
-The Taylor complex which resolves (possibly non-minimally) a monomial ideals has been understood completely for ideals $I+J$, when $I$ and $J$ are monomial ideals and they intersect transversally; see Theorem \ref{tcomplex}.
-As an application of this theorem we prove in Corollary \ref{tenminimal} that for two ideals $I$ and $J$ in $R$ intersecting transversally, the ideal $I+J$ is resolved minimally by the complex $\mathbb{M}(I)\otimes \mathbb{M}(J)$, if $\mathbb{M}(I)$ and $\mathbb{M}(J)$ denote minimal free resolutions of $I$ and $J$ respectively.
+The Taylor complex which resolves (possibly non-minimally) a monomial ideal has been understood completely for ideals of the form $I+J$, when $I$ and $J$ are monomial ideals intersecting transversally; see Theorem \ref{tcomplex}.
+As an application of this theorem we prove in Corollary \ref{tenminimal} that for two ideals $I$ and $J$ in $R$ intersecting transversally, the ideal $I+J$ is resolved minimally by the complex $\mathbb{M}(I)_{\centerdot}\otimes \mathbb{M}(J)_{\centerdot}$, if $\mathbb{M}(I)_{\centerdot}$ and $\mathbb{M}(J)_{\centerdot}$ denote minimal free resolutions of $I$ and $J$ respectively.
 Minimal free resolutions for ideals of the form $I+J$ have an interesting structure when $I$ and $J$ intersect transversally and are supported simplicially; see \ref{simpsupport}.

-We provide some criterion for transversal intersection of polynomial ideals in \ref{transideals}, which we finally use to exhibit some natural classes of ideals in the polynomial ring intersect transversally with the rational normal curves and determinantal ideals of the form $I_{1}(XY)$; see \ref{transversal_IJ}, \ref{transversal_XY}.
-Recently, Professor G. Valla pointed out the resemblance of Lemma \ref{transideals} in this paper and Lemma 1.1 in \cite{robvalla}.